 - to work with and refine the distinctive character and history of the street.

-Following the completion of the strategy, we completed works to improve the junction of Great Suffolk Street and Dolben Street in 2013.
+Following the completion of the strategy, we completed works to improve the junction of Great Suffolk Street and Dolben Street in 2013, and a project along connecting Prices Street in 2015.

-We are now working to complete improvements at the junction of Prices Street and a section of the street between the junction of Great Suffolk Street with Union Street and Surrey Row which is known as "Union Parade" for ease of reference.
+We are currently working on the section of street between the junction of Great Suffolk Street with Union Street and Surrey Row which is known as "Union Parade" for ease of reference.

 Sign up to receive electronic or paper copies of our dbrief development news to keep in touch with changes in the area through the contact details below.